awei01/katsu-site-source/posts/2014-02-01-february-is-here-you-know-what-that-means.md

 Loving 9tailors custom shirts paired with [OoOtie](http://oootie.com/) bowties

 Need help dressing for your date?
 Not sure what to wear when meeting the significant other's friends and family?
 Want to experiment with patterns and different colors but not sure how to?
-Contact a style consultant at info@9tailors.com.
+Contact a style consultant at {{ site.emails.info }}.
 We would love to work with you ;-)

 [![](http://3.bp.blogspot.com/-7c_N_-lXAWQ/Uu0-Q0gacrI/AAAAAAAABD4/Fjd18kyu6Oo/s1600/9T-10.24-06.jpg)](http://3.bp.blogspot.com/-7c_N_-lXAWQ/Uu0-Q0gacrI/AAAAAAAABD4/Fjd18kyu6Oo/s1600/9T-10.24-06.jpg)